Hugh W. Mercer: Early life

 Hugh W. Mercer, the son of Hugh Tenant Weedon Mercer and his wife Louisa Griffin (daughter of Cyrus Griffin), was born in Fredericksburg, Virginia, to a wealthy and well-known family.
 His grandfather and namesake Hugh Mercer of Scotland had been a general under George Washington during the American Revolution.
 Mercer attended West Point in 1824.
 He was expelled for participating in the Eggnog Riot in 1826.
 But following a pardon by President John Quincy Adams, Mercer was permitted to graduate in 1828 (3rd out of 33).

 Mercer was commissioned as a second lieutenant in the US Artillery.
 He spent much of his time serving in Georgia and was an aide to Major General Winfield Scott.
 Mercer was promoted to first lieutenant of artillery in October 1834.

-In April 1835, he resigned his commission and settled in Savannah where he married a local woman, Mary Stites Anderson, the daughter of the President of The Planters Bank; his brother-in-law was George Wayne Anderson.
+In April 1835, he resigned his commission and settled in Savannah where he married a local woman, Mary Stites Anderson, the daughter of the president of The Planters Bank; his brother-in-law was George Wayne Anderson.
 While Mercer worked as a bank cashier at The Planters Bank, he served as an artillery officer in the Georgia Militia.
 He started building the Italianate-style Mercer House on the western side of Monterey Square in Savannah.
 However, the Civil War interrupted its construction and no Mercer ever lived there.

 Civil War

-In May 27th 1861, he enlisted in the Confederate army, and was commissioned as the colonel of the 1st Georgia Infantry.
+On May 27, 1861, he enlisted in the Confederate army, and was commissioned as the colonel of the 1st Georgia Infantry.
 He was promoted to brigadier general by the end of October.
 He served as commander of the District of Georgia.
 In August 1862, he played a major role in impressing the first group of slaves and free blacks into service for the Confederacy.
 By November, however, he lost his authority to impress workers, and depended on Governor Joseph E. Brown and local sheriffs to provide slaves to join the Confederate effort.
-At the beginning of the Atlanta Campaign, he left Savannah and took command of a brigade in the Army of Tennessee.
+At the beginning of the Atlanta campaign, he left Savannah and took command of a brigade in the Army of Tennessee.

 Mercer fought at Dalton, Marietta and Kennesaw Mountain (where his son was wounded).
 Following the Battle of Atlanta in 1864, he became ill and was relieved of command.
 He was sent home to Savannah, where he served under Lieutenant General William J. Hardee.
 Mercer was considered to be a good officer, but was unable to endure the physical demands of active duty.

 Mercer commanded the 10th Battalion, Georgia Infantry, which was charged with the defense of the Savannah area.
 When Hardee retreated in December 1864, Mercer left the city, returning after the fighting ended.
 He was briefly imprisoned on at Fort Pulaski, which he had once commanded, on Cockspur Island after the end of the war, along with other prominent Confederate leaders.